AthulNoobie/Whatsapp_Gemini_AI_Bot/README.md

 # Whatsapp_Gemini_Bot
-Get Google Gemini AI On Whtasapp
+**Get Google Gemini AI On Whtasapp, without port forwarding.
+An always online whatsapp bot by creating a flask server on vercel.**

 ## Only 3 Simple Steps: